Devnol/Bluebomb-automator/README.md

    1. Download the repository to a folder from the terminal by using `git clone https://github.com/Commandblock6417/Bluebomb-automator`.
    1. Navigate to the folder where the executables are by typing `cd Bluebomb-automator`.
    1. Run the setup script to install all the required packages by running `./setup.sh`.
+   1. Edit the script to correspond to your configuration of screen size and i2c address (notes are in the script itself)
-   1. Select the script you want to run (This and navigating to the correct directory are the only steps required every time you restart:
+   1. Run the script (This and navigating to the correct directory are the only steps required every time you restart):
-    Either type `python3 Bluebomb-automator-i2c.py` if you have the i2c LCD setup
+    Either type `python3 Bluebomb-automator.py` if you have the i2c LCD setup
    #### To enable the i2c interface of your raspberry Pi follow [this guide](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/)
     Or `python3 Bluebomb-automator-gpio.py` if you have a non-i2c LCD circuit.
    #### Warning!
 If you run the script on an ssh terminal such as PuTTY make sure to use `screen -S bluebomb` before running the above commands to create a virtual shell that won't close when you close the ssh connection and `screen -r bluebomb` to reconnect to the shell running the script, otherwise, terminating the ssh connection will stop the script.